 - 4.13.a.
-The program, in partnership with its Sponsoring Institution, must allocate adequate resources to facilitate resident and faculty involvement in scholarly activities.
-(Core) - 4.13.a.1.
-Residents should receive support to attend one regional, national, or international professional conference during the program.
-(Detail) - 4.13.b.
+The program, in partnership with its Sponsoring Institution, must allocate adequate resources to facilitate resident and faculty involvement in scholarly activities (Core) - 4.13.b.
 The program must advance residents' knowledge and practice of the scholarly approach to evidence-based patient care.
 (Core)